Our gritting crews are on standby around the clock until the end of March, ready to treat the 321 miles of roads on our main gritting routes.

 - increased the number of grit bins to 450

 - new systems of resilience management, bringing all front-line service into play

-What are the council's road priorities for treatment?
+What are your road priorities for treatment?

-Once we've gritted priority roads, we deal with the thousands of requests that come into the service.
+Once we've gritted priority roads we deal with the thousands of requests that come into the service.

-What are the council's pavement priorities for gritting?
+What are your pavement priorities for gritting?

 When conditions are so bad that key locations across the borough are affected by snow and ice, we'll activate our snow plan.